 However, it won’t really affect what is described as quality in audio, which is clearly defined by the bit depth, which controls dynamic range, and the sample rate, which controls how detailed an analog sound is converted into digital.

-Furthermore, if you are worried about quality, check your interface and DAW’s sample rate and bit depth.
+Furthermore, check your interface and DAW’s sample rate and bit depth if you are worried about the quality.

 Sometimes even at the highest buffer value, there’s not much you can do to help.
 If your session has over a hundred tracks, you should expect some straining from your CPU anyway.
 But with all of this in mind, you can’t go wrong.